imarc/handbook/creative.markdown

 ## Tools ##
-iMarc’s creative team has standardized on certain applications and file formats to ensure a smooth internal workflow and exchange of deliverables.
-While most of iMarc’s designers use Macs, the Adobe Creative Suite runs on Windows as well.
+Imarc’s creative team has standardized on certain applications and file formats to ensure a smooth internal workflow and exchange of deliverables.
+While most of Imarc’s designers use Macs, the Adobe Creative Suite runs on Windows as well.

 Adobe Indesign and Adobe Illustrator are used to create all print materials, including print templates.
 We use Illustrator for logo work.